-On September 15, 2017, a class action was filed on behalf of Ms. Lisa Blais against certain Watch Tower entities regarding alleged sexual abuses within the Jehova’s Witness organisation, as well as the alleged negligent handling of these sexual abuses.
+On February 27, 2019, the Superior Court of Quebec authorised the bringing of a class action on behalf of Ms. Lisa Blais against certain Watch Tower entities regarding alleged sexual abuses on minors within the Jehovah’s Witness organisation, as well as the alleged negligent handling of these sexual abuses.

 On November 28, 2018, the Superior Court granted in part a motion by the three American Defendants and allowed the filing of an affidavit of one of its representatives.
 If you wish to consult the judgment, please click here.